JazzMaster/OpenAGT/README.md

 Set BG to Fg and FG to BG colors. <br>
 Or store the inverted values and flip them.

-Turbo3 has "some slight variations" to normal GFX ops code.
+Turbo3 has "some slight variations" to normal GFX ops code.<br>
-Sound output is used (lib uos provides the backend thru portaudio) originally via PC Speaker.
+Sound output is used (lib uos provides the backend thru portaudio) originally- via PC Speaker.

 Example: